Skip to main content

 Cardiovascular Risk Profile a Deep Analysis

-For decades, the of testosterone replacement therapy was a subject of considerable debate.
+For decades, the cardiovascular safety of testosterone replacement therapy was a subject of considerable debate.
 The landmark TRAVERSE (Testosterone Replacement Therapy for Assessment of Long-term Vascular Events and Efficacy Response in Hypogonadal Men) study provided significant clarity.
 This large, randomized, placebo-controlled trial was specifically designed to address FDA concerns about cardiovascular risk.

 Its primary finding was one of noninferiority; TRT did not increase the incidence of major adverse cardiac events (MACE) ∞ a composite of cardiovascular death, non-fatal myocardial infarction, and non-fatal stroke ∞ compared to placebo in men with hypogonadism and high cardiovascular risk.